The Pupil Premium Grant

 The team works with students, their families and other services.
 They promote emotional well-being, positive behaviour and good school attendance.
 They will intervene as and when necessary to support students and their families.
 These interventions may include and home visits.
 In addition the staff do work with pupils who require additional support with their work.
 The staff act as a link between home and school to support the educational attainment of vulnerable student groups

-Wider Curriculum Experience
+Wider Curriculum and Enrichment Experience

 The Grant is used to enhance the curriculum, for example to fund school trips, to ensure the students are able to participate and to give students the opportunity to experience new and challenging activities.